How to Have Better Conversations With Anyone

-The next time you’re in the lift or in line, muster up the courage to talk to a stranger, because you never know what you might get out of it.
+So, the next time you’re at the bar or at a convention, exercise your courage muscle and talk to a stranger because you never know what you might get out of it.